carlosvpi/parser/README.md

 ### The grammar

-The `parser` function from `pasre` takes a string that represents an EBNF grammar.
+The grammar that the `getParser` function (from `@carlosvpi/parser`) takes is a string that follows the same syntax described in the [Wikipedia page for EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).

 ### The tree